Shrubs & Hedges

 Drift Roses are a re-blooming cross between typical groundcover roses and miniature varieties.
 They've been developed to flower from late spring through fall.
 They’re also bred to resist diseases such as black spot and powdery mildew that can affect other rose species as cool, damp afternoons and evenings approach.

 In fact, fall is the perfect time to plant Drift Roses.
 Just give them plenty of organic matter and good drainage, and they'll deliver color for seasons to come.

-They even can provide colorful groundcover for sunny areas of your lawn.
-Drift roses are hardy in zones 4 through 11.
+These groundcover roses provide bursts of white, coral, peach, pink or red to line beds or pathways.
+They even can provide colorful coverage for sunny areas of your lawn.
+Drift Roses are hardy in zones 4 through 11.

 Add pink color and a bit of texture to your fall garden with Pink Muhly Grass.

 Best of all, this ornamental grass adds a little action to your landscape as you sit back and enjoy the sway of reddish-pink blooms in the cool autumn breeze.

 Pink Muhly grass begins blooming in late summer in full sun, and holds its color through fall.
 Then, the blooms turn into sand-colored seedheads that can look great all winter.

 Pink Muhly reaches heights of nearly 4 feet, and planting a group of the clump grass about 3 to 4 feet apart gives you a wall of fall color for privacy or walkways.